 Episodes of Care are holistic assessments which enable the student to demonstrate progression across a number of platforms and must be achieved by the end of the Part.
 Effective communication and relationship management skills underpin all aspects of care.
-These assessments must be completed by a Practice Assessor with the exception of the Part 1 Formative.
+These assessments must be completed by a Practice Assessor, except for Part 1 Formative.